Loading...

 It extends the sentence by adding a bit more detail.

-But by adding this non-finite clause, a type of subordinate clause, we're extending the sentence and giving the reader more detail.
+So we could just have the main clause, Tristan shuffled around the dump, but by adding this non-finite clause, a type of subordinate clause, we're extending the sentence and giving the reader more detail.

-You'll notice that the first word of our non-finite clause is an -ing word, examining in the progressive tense.
+You'll notice that the first word of our non-finite clause is an -ing word, examining, in the progressive tense.

 It is an incomplete or unfinished verb and is separated from the main clause using a comma.

-The non-finite verb ends in ing.
+The non-finite verb ends in -ing, that starts our sentence.

-Now you can vary the position of the non-finite clause.
+Now, you can vary the position of the non-finite clause.

 It can come first.

-That's the way that we've looked at examples so far, examining the different objects, comma, Tristan shuffled around the dump.
+That's the way that we've looked at examples so far.

-The non-finite clause is examining the different objects.
+The non-finite clause is, Examining the different objects.

 Which of these sentences features non-finite -ing clauses?
-Let's have a look, creeping quietly through the dump, comma, Tristan examined object after object.
+Let's have a look.

 That's A.